 Nepal’s history and culture are strongly connected with the country’s specific geography.
-The landscape ranges from the lowland plains in the south up to the world’s highest peaks in the north.
-Likewise, Farwest Nepal is defined by distinct landscapes: the flat Terai, the Middle Hills and the high Himalayas.
-Each region is characterized by different climatic conditions, flora and fauna, but also by different peoples and their cultural traditions.
+The landscape ranges from the lowland plains in the south, up to the world’s highest peaks in the north.
+Likewise, Far West Nepal is defined by distinct landscapes: the flatland of Terai, the Middle Hills and the high Himalayas.
+Each region is characterized by different climatic conditions and a variety at flora and fauna but also different peoples and their cultural traditions are living there.

-For a long time, the Himalayan region of Nepal was a hardly accessible and has been untouched until the 1950’s.
-However, routes through the Farwest Himalayas served for trans-Himalayan trade and as a gateway to the holy Mount Kailash and the mythical Lake Manasarovar in Tibet.
-The Farwest Himalayan range is crowned with the peaks of Mount Api (7132m) and Mount Saipal (7031m).
+For a long time, the Himalayan region of Nepal was barely accessible and remained untouched until the 1950s.
+Routes through the Himalaya of the Far West served the Trans-Himalayan trade and were a gateway to the holy mountain Kailash as well as the mystical lake Manasarovar in Tibet.
+The Far West Himalayan route is crowned with the peaks of Mount Api (7132 m) and Mount Saipal (7031 m).